-By: Jennifer, Parent of Child Emma Rose, an 8 year old with an STXBP1 genetic change
+By: Jennifer, Parent of Child Emma Rose, her daughter with an STXBP1 genetic change

 “I believe our children are here as pioneers.
 They are here for a very important purpose and even though it isn’t the one we have chosen for them, they are making a difference and they are special.”